hcgsudacity/Udacity_AzureProject/WRITEUP.md

 - *Choose the appropriate solution (VM or App Service) for deploying the app*
 - *Justify your choice*

+After assessment, an App service was chosen, due to the current use case, when there's primarily no need for high performance compute service, allowing developer to focus on the application, and worrying less about the OS level.

 ### Assess app changes that would change your decision.

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

+Decision would probably change, when there would be a higher usage demand of the application, which would require changes on the compute or memory of the underlying infrastructure.